VX-inc/VX_EV1/README.md

 # VX_EV1

 ## Introduction
-The V.X.
-EV-1 is a devleopment board designed to assist in the development of user applications on the V.X.
+The VX EV1 is a devleopment board designed to assist in the development of user applications on the V.X.
 Modular Augmented Reality System (MARS).

-Note that the EV-1 Library depends on the [MARS Libary](https://github.com/VX-inc/VX_MARS), please install this libary before trying to use this EV-1 Library.
+Note that the EV1 Library depends on the [MARS Libary](https://github.com/VX-inc/VX_MARS), please install this libary before trying to use this EV1 Library.

 [learn more here](https://www.vx-inc.com)